blitz-de/mwstAppCalculator/README.md

 # MwstCalculator

-Run the first services in order:
+At the beginning, run the following services in order:

-First, run:

 1. Discovery Service
 2. Api-Gateway